Use multiple displays with your Mac

 For each display, securely connect a video cable (and adapter, if necessary) from a video output port on your Mac to the video input port on the display.
 See About the video ports on Mac.

-If your Mac has one or more Thunderbolt ports , you can connect up to two displays to those ports.
-If the displays also have Thunderbolt ports, you can connect one display to another, and then connect one of the displays to a Thunderbolt port on your Mac.
-Or you can connect each display to different Thunderbolt ports on your Mac.
+For Mac computers with Mini DisplayPort, Thunderbolt, or Thunderbolt 2: You can connect up to two displays.
+If the displays themselves have Thunderbolt ports, you can connect one display to another, and then connect one of the displays to a Thunderbolt port on your Mac.
+If your Mac has two Thunderbolt ports, you can connect each display to separate Thunderbolt ports on your Mac.
+A DisplayPort device must be the last device in a chain of connected Thunderbolt devices.
+See Connect a display, TV, or projector to Mac.

 If your Mac doesn’t detect a connected display